skhiggins/R_guide/README.md

 Instructions coming soon.

 ### Dropbox
-Sometimes RStudio projects don't play nicely with Dropbox syncing because Dropbox is trying to continuously sync while you are editing code.
+Sometimes RStudio projects don't play nicely with Dropbox syncing because Dropbox is trying to continuously sync the .Rproj.user file while you are editing code.
+This leads to a frequent pop-up error message "The process cannot access the file because it's being used by another process."
 To solve this issue on Windows:
 1. Open your .Rproj project in RStudio
 1. Run the function [`dropbox_project_sync_off()`](scripts/programs/dropbox_project_sync_off.R) ([details](https://community.rstudio.com/t/dropbox-conflicts-with-rproj-user/54059/2))